vivek-bothra/StockMomentumTracker/README.md

 Data Storage: The script pushes results to "Sheet1" in a Google Sheet with columns: Ticker, Weekly Close, EMA12, EMA26, MACD, Signal, Hist.

 Dashboard: A "Dashboard" sheet pulls data from "Sheet1," adds company names from a "Stocks" sheet, calculates momentum status, and timestamps updates.

+Website: `website/index.html` displays the latest momentum table and a persistent trade log built from historical runs.

 Automation: GitHub Actions runs the script weekly, ensuring fresh data without lifting a finger.
 **Step-by-Step Setup**